awsdocs/amazon-rds-user-guide/doc_source/SQLServer.Procedural.Importing.Snapshots.md

 Following, you can find information about using snapshots to import your Microsoft SQL Server data to Amazon RDS\.
 You can also find information about using snapshots to export your data from an RDS DB instance running SQL Server\.

 If your scenario supports it, it's easier to move data in and out of Amazon RDS by using the native backup and restore functionality\.
-For more information, see [Importing and exporting SQL Server databases](SQLServer.Procedural.Importing.md)\.
+For more information, see [Importing and exporting SQL Server databases using native backup and restore](SQLServer.Procedural.Importing.md)\.

 **Note**
-Amazon RDS for Microsoft SQL Server does not support importing data into the `msdb` database\.
+Amazon RDS for Microsoft SQL Server doesn't support importing data into the `msdb` database\.

-## Importing data into SQL Server on Amazon RDS by using a snapshot<a name="SQLServer.Procedural.Importing.Procedure"></a>
+## Importing data into RDS for SQL Server by using a snapshot<a name="SQLServer.Procedural.Importing.Procedure"></a>

 **To import data into a SQL Server DB instance by using a snapshot**